 The planning fallacy was first proposed by two psychologists, Daniel Kahneman and Amos Tversky in 1979.
 Interestingly enough, the planning fallacy phenomenon only occurs in the assessment of your workload—not someone else’s.
 Apparently, we are much better about being realistic and even pessimistic about our colleagues’ ability to deliver.

 Why it happens

 There are plenty of reasons why we get estimates wrong.
-Kahneman and Tversky’s original proposition was that when we plan our own work we focus on the most optimistic scenario, even if we have experience that contradicts that.
-It’s an optimism bias.
+Kahneman and Tversky’s original proposition was that when we plan our own work we focus on the most optimistic scenario, even if we have experiences that contradict that.
+It’s optimism bias.